kubernetes/website/content/en/docs/concepts/workloads/controllers/garbage-collection.md

 {{< note >}}
 Cross-namespace owner references are disallowed by design.
 This means:
-1) Namespace-scoped dependents can only specify owners in the same namespace, and owners that are cluster-scoped.
+1) Namespace-scoped dependents can only specify the same namespace owners or cluster-scoped owners.
 2) Cluster-scoped dependents can only specify cluster-scoped owners, but not namespace-scoped owners.
 {{< /note >}}